Methodology

 Why findings are posture-based and not legal conclusions

 Findings intentionally use conservative posture language because CertScore is not a legal conclusion engine.
-The product is built to support skeptical review with reproducible evidence, clear methodology, and limits on what automated scanning can defensibly determine.
+The product is built to support skeptical review with reproducible evidence, clear methodology, and explicit limits on what automated scanning can defensibly determine.

 Reviewer Notes